10 Hours

 5

-Kamakura is most famous for the Great Buddha of Kamakura, but this is certainly not the only reason to visit it!
-This pretty town is a coastal area, full of hiking trails in the mountains, many Buddhist temples and full of beautiful gardens and nature. • As this is a private tour, the itinerary is a suggestion and customizable •
+Kamakura is most famous for the Great Buddha of Kamakura, but this is certainly not the only reason to visit!
+This charming coastal town is a treasure trove of natural beauty, cultural heritage, and spiritual experiences.
+From serene hiking trails in the mountains to historic Buddhist temples and picturesque gardens, Kamakura offers something for everyone.

 Pickup is available within the 23 wards of Tokyo.
 For pickup arrangements, please contact us via WhatsApp and send a brief SMS.